SoftBank makes a huge bet on Latin America – TechCrunch

 The latest round, the largest ever for a Latin American tech startup, brings Rappi’s total raised to date to a whopping $1.2 billion.
 The company was valued at more than $1 billion last year with a $200 million financing.

-Rappi is among few venture-backed ‘unicorns’ based in Latin America.
+Rappi is among few venture-backed “unicorns” based in Latin America.
 São Paulo-based Nubank, a fast-growing fintech startup, garnered a $4 billion valuation last year with a $180 million investment.

 Rappi didn’t immediately respond to a request for comment.